jasonhanks/k8v/README.md

     persistentvolumeclaim/default/heimdall

-Specific matches can also be excluded from the matched results using the -e | --exclude option:
+Resources can also be excluded from the matched results using the -e | --exclude option:

     # search all namespaces for resources that have *heimdall* in their name but exclude those with *9864f4f59-8m5ls* in their name
     $ k8v -A -o brief -i heimdall -e 9864f4f59-8m5ls